 Proving Permanent Dedication of Assets

-Use the following required provisions language by the IRS on your state nonprofit articles of incorporation when incorporating your nonprofit organization or when amending your certificate of incorporation.
+You must use the required provisions language by the IRS on your state nonprofit articles of incorporation when incorporating your nonprofit organization or when amending your certificate of incorporation.

 When to Amend and When to Restate Your Articles